A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Discussion

 Other attempts to minimize bias from external control selection include a priori approaches such as a test-then-pool approach \cite{viele_use_2014}.
 In this approach, a simple hypothesis test is conducted on the outcome prior to the decision to pool the external and randomized controls.
 Given an insignificant finding, researchers pool the data together and analyze the data as an HCT.
 Given a significant finding, the hypothesis test raises a red flag, resulting in researchers analyzing the RCT separately from the external data. \citet{li_improving_2023} also suggest a test for the mean exchangeability assumption in which a parametric outcome model is fit with interactions between $D$ and $X$.
 A variety of other tests exist in which this mean exchangeability assumption can be tested in advance of pooling such as the non-parametric omnibus test of equality \cite{luedtke_omnibus_2019} However, these approaches are all limited in that they are only asymptotically guaranteed to detect discrepancies in the data.
 Since there will always be a level of bias between the control groups, these tests will always choose to not pool the data asymptotically.
 However, these are applied to small samples in the HCT setting where the availability of data (from the RCT and/or external data source) is constrained.
 As a result, these will only identify any significantly large discrepancies in the data.
 The sensitivity analysis is thus a logical complement to such tests (and pooling) to detect the smaller inevitable differences in the data that lead to bias in naive HCT analysis.

 The ability to safely use external control data in hybrid control trials has multiple implications.
 HCTs have been proposed as early as 1976, but this trial design has typically been discouraged by major regulatory bodies \cite{noauthor_international_2000}.
 Despite openness to the use of external data, the reliance on the mean exchangeability assumption, which practically is always violated to some degree, has hindered the wide acceptance of HCTs.
 HCT literature has predominantly focused on either creating new, more efficient estimators or relaxing the mean exchangeability assumption.
-Bayesian methodologies have been proposed, in which one can dynamically adjust how much information to borrow from the external data based on compatibility of the controls, but gains in efficiency are minimal when enforcing strict type I error control \cite{koppschneider_power_2020}.
-However, HCT literature has not explored what one can do when the mean exchangeability assumption is not assumed to be met.
+For example, Bayesian methodologies have been proposed, in which one can dynamically adjust how much information to borrow from the external data based on compatibility of the controls, but gains in efficiency are minimal when enforcing strict type I error control \cite{koppschneider_power_2020}.
+Previous HCT literature focuses on mitigating biases through dynamic methods whereas we focus on quantifying bias under the worst case scenario.
 This paper fills in this gap in the research, quantifying this inevitable bias through a sensitivity analysis.
 We hope that filling in this gap in the research and making findings more credible will lead to the wider acceptance of HCTs.